Liquidizer (album): Release

-"Info Freako" was released as the lead single from Liquidizer in February 1989, with "Broken Bones" and an alternative version of "Info Freako" titled "Info Sicko" as its B-sides.
-A remixed version of "Info Freako", renamed "Info Psycho (Dance Extravaganza)", was released as a twelve-inch vinyl record, with "Info Sicko" and "Info Freako" as its B-sides.
-"Never Enough" was released as the second single from the album, with "What's Going On", "It's the Winning That Counts" and an alternative version of "Never Enough" titled "Enough – Never Enough" as the B-sides.
+"Info Freako" was released as the lead single from Liquidizer on 13 February 1989, with "Broken Bones" and an alternative version of "Info Freako" titled "Info Sicko" as its B-sides.
+A remixed version of "Info Freako", renamed "Info Psycho (Dance Extravaganza)", was released as a twelve-inch vinyl record, with "Info Sicko" and "Info Freako" as its B-sides, in the following month.
+"Never Enough" was released as the second single from the album on 26 June 1989, with "What's Going On", "It's the Winning That Counts" and an alternative version of "Never Enough" titled "Enough – Never Enough" as the B-sides.
+The music video for "Never Enough" was directed by Andy Lee; Baker said Lee had the band pretend to be the Beatles, as the video was centred around the aftermath of John Lennon's "bigger than Jesus" remark.
+They performed at the Lorelei Festival in Germany, before supporting Tin Machine on their tour of the UK in June and July 1989.
+Afterwards, Jesus Jones embarked on a headlining tour and then appeared on the final day of the Reading Festival.